orientechnologies/orientdb-docs/source/Configuration.md

 ##### jna.disable.system.library

-This property disable to using JNA installed in your system.
-And use JNA bundled with database.
+This property disables using JNA, should it be installed on your system.
+(Default true) To use JNA bundled with database..

 ```
 Setting name...: jna.disable.system.library